 Devices that have solar panels built in

-There are many devices on the market with built-in solar panels, such as this lantern from Vango (below right) and the Freeloader Pico ( right) to charge hand-held devices like iPods and mobile phones.
+There are many devices on the market with built-in solar panels, such as lanterns and chargers for hand-held devices like iPods and mobile phones.

 They can be useful, but remember you’ll still need plenty of sunlight to charge your gadget.
 Both of these examples include an alternative means of charging the unit – by plugging it into an electricity supply – in case the sun doesn’t shine.